 In all of our meetings and conversations with members, it is far more important to be interested than interesting.
 Listening is more important than talking.
-The focus should be on the individual - their needs, concerns, questions, ideas and suggestions.
+There is no one-size-fits-all approach.
+The focus should be on the individual's needs, concerns, questions, ideas and suggestions.
 Ideas and suggestions must be heard and referred to the appropriate individual or organization with a thoughtful response indicating that they have been heard and that they will be: 1. implemented, 2. implemented at a later date, or 3 not implemented with specific reasons.
 Many people disengage from active participation in church life because they feel that the parish leadership is a closed group that does not respond to their ideas.